cornell-ece2300/ece2300-docs/docs/ece2300-fpga-primer.md

  - Navitage to _Tools -> Timing Analyzer_.
 This will open up a pop-up
    window for analyzing the timing of our design.
  - Under the _Tasks_ panel on the left-hand side:
-    - Double-click "Create Timing Netlist" to create a netlist for for analyzing timing
     - Double-click "Update Timing Netlist" to update the netlist for our design